chrisblue1907/vlan-segmented-network-design/README.md

 ## Step 5: Optimizing for Audio (Dante Network)

-A dedicated VLAN was used for Dante audio to ensure low latency and stability.
+A dedicated VLAN was used for Dante audio to improve latency and stability.

 - IGMP Snooping enabled for multicast optimization
 - DHCP configured for consistent IP management